edumentab/cqrs-starter-kit/README.md

 used this code, we've done some kind of modification to it.
 We expect you will experience the same need, and follow the same path.

+## So, how do I get started?

+Clone the repository, then take a look at the [tutorial](http://test.cqrs.nu/Tutorial), which walks through the [sample application](https://github.com/edumentab/cqrs-starter-kit/tree/master/sample-app).

+You may also find our [CQRS FAQ](http://cqrs.nu/) useful.

 ## I want to do CQRS; is this for me?

 Whoa there!
 Let's try and clear up what we mean by CQRS.
 Its literal meaning